sunnyych/sunnyych.github.io/_pages/about.md

 I’m an undergraduate student majoring in [Symbolic Systems](https://symsys.stanford.edu/) and a coterminal student in Computer Science at Stanford University.
 I am very fortunate to be advised by [Dan Jurafsky](https://web.stanford.edu/~jurafsky/) and [Robert Hawkins](https://rdhawkins.com/).

-I am deeply interested in questions at the intersection of human and machine cognition and how insights from computer science, cognitive science, linguistics, and philosophy can inform the development of safe and interpretable AI systems.
-My long-term research goal is to align AI models to augment – rather than constrain – the human intellect and autonomy.
+I am interested in the intersection between cognitive science and AI, specifically using insights about human cognition to build safe and more robust and interpretable AI systems that can benefit our long-term development.
+My research agenda involves better understanding LLMs and their behaviors and aligning them in ways that can bring about positive societal impacts.

-Outside of research, here are some things that I love: [good books](https://www.goodreads.com/user/show/110623199-sunny-yu) (modernist, feminist, sci-fi, satirical), black tea, running, hiking (with four limbs when it’s really steep), most racquet sports, and Avalon.
+Outside of research, here are some things that I love: [good books](https://www.goodreads.com/user/show/110623199-sunny-yu) (modernist, feminist, sci-fi, satirical), black tea, running, hiking (with four limbs when it’s really steep), tennis and badminton, and Avalon.
 One of my biggest dreams is to write an autobiographical fiction.

-## Selected Papers
+## Recent Papers

 [Generation Space Size: Understanding and Calibrating Open-Endedness of LLM Generations](https://arxiv.org/pdf/2510.12699). **Sunny Yu**, Ahmad Jabbar, Robert Hawkins, Dan Jurafsky, Myra Cheng.
 Pre-print, under review (2025).